+The establishment of a standardized dataset of binding data enabled the development of a computational molecular docking model capable of accurately categorizing binding affinity.58 This model effectively distinguished critical structural characteristics of THC derivatives that either enhance or reduce binding affinity.
 Using our model and our understanding of the structural features responsible for CB1 binding, we prophesize two new related molecules of which we predict one will prove a very high affinity binder and CB1 full agonist, while the other will be inactive.
-THC has been the subject of many structure activity relationship studies (Figure 4A).
-Gómez-Jeria and coworkers developed a pharmacophore model for classical cannabinoid-CB1 interactions (Figure 4B).46 The C1 phenol group is required for good selectivity for CB1 over CB2, and we have already discussed the importance of the alkyl chain.
-Binding affinity can also be enhanced by hydroxylation of the C11 methyl group as can be seen in the AM-series (Figure 4A).45 Using this information, and aiming for synthetic simplicity, we propose two unknown compounds, both simple Δ^8 -THC homologues, THCN with 9 methyl groups and THCU with 11 methyl groups.
-We conducted the IFD and calculated the lipophilicity and then predicted the binding affinity based on our model (Figure 4C).
+THC has been the subject of many structure activity relationship studies (Error!
+Reference source not found.A).
+Gómez-Jeria and coworkers developed a pharmacophore model for classical cannabinoid-CB1 interactions (Error!
+Reference source not found.B).59 The C1 phenol group is required for good selectivity for CB1 over CB2, and we have already discussed the importance of the alkyl chain.
+Binding affinity can also be enhanced by hydroxylation of the C11 methyl group as can be seen in the AM-series (Error!
+Reference source not found.A).57 Using this information, and aiming for synthetic simplicity, we propose two unknown compounds, both simple THC homologues, THCN with 9 methyl groups and THCU with 11 methyl groups.
+We conducted the IFD and calculated the lipophilicity and then predicted the binding affinity based on our model (Error!
+Reference source not found.C).
 The alkyl side chain of THCN extends perfectly into S-pocket while THCU is too long and does not fit into the orthosteric site; it will not be able to fit in the receptor, and we expect it to be largely inactive.
-The predicted binding constant for THCN is 0.84 nM, which would make it the best binding phytocannabinoid-like molecule.
-The synthesis of these new compounds is currently underway for their evaluation but we wish to register the prediction in the literature in advance.
+THCU exhibited a docking score of -12 kcal/mol, translating to a predicted binding affinity of 0.84 nM when considering logP.
+This forecast is unsurprising, given the maintenance of toggle switch movement in THCU, potentially contributing to its superior binding affinity compared to THC., which would make it the best binding phytocannabinoid-like molecule.
+The synthesis of these new compounds is currently underway for their evaluation, but we wish to register the prediction in the literature in advance.